phayes/vuetify-survey/README.md

      - type: `String` (enumerated)
      - required
      - allowed_values: `text-field`, `number-field`, `textarea`, `checkbox`, `switch`, `select`, `radio-group`, `checkboxes`, `date`, `birthday`, `rating`, `mood`
+- `default_value`
+     - type: `any`
+     - description: Apply this default value to the item.
+When not set, a reasonable default is used.
 - `props`
      - type: `Object`
      - description: key => value mapping of props that will be passed to the vuetify component.
 The key will be translated to kebab-case before being passed to the vuetify component.